 3. Other passions and strengths

-While it might have once seemed admirable to be somewhat of a bookworm, vet schools have a different perspective these days.
+While being a bookworm might have been the most admire trait in candidates in the past, vet schools have a different perspective these days.
 They’re looking for students who have other interests and are involved in areas outside veterinary medicine.

 “They’re looking for well-rounded people,” Dr. Webb explains.